 \subsection{Model Validation}

-The grid-search results are validated on the broad bases of residual analysis and forecasting accuracy.
-Practically, almost all ARIMA models are able to model the training window of any given time-series by making one-step ahead, in-sample predictions.
+The grid-search results are validated on the basis of residual analysis and forecasting accuracy.
+Practically, almost all ARIMA models are able to model the training window of any given time series by making one-step-ahead, in-sample predictions.
 On the other hand, a more accurate metric for model validation is comparing the results of out-of-sample multi-step forecasts.

 To confirm that the selected best-fit model has correctly captured the variability of the training dataset, we test the residuals from this fit for normality and autocorrelation.
 This is done by plotting residual histograms and autocorrelation plots along with performing the Ljung-Box statistical test \citep{Ljung1978} for autocorrelation.
-The multi-step direct forecasts for sunspots number data are also tested for accuracy by evaluating the Mean Square Errors (MSE), Root Mean Square Errors (RMSE) and Mean Absolute Errors (MAE).
+The multi-step direct forecasts for sunspot number data are also tested for accuracy by evaluating the Mean Squared Error (MSE), Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).
 In order to facilitate comparison with a traditional ARIMA model selection method, the Bayesian Information Criterion (BIC) heatmap is also plotted on the ARIMA grid using the ARIMA model functionality from \texttt{statsmodels}.

 For time series other than the sunspot number, our interest is not in forecasting performance but in the model's ability to accurately capture the variability and correlation in the given time series.
 Therefore, a simple residual analysis, as described previously, suffices in such cases.